 Symptoms of asthma and any number of allergic reactions

-It is mostly found indoors in kitchens and bathrooms, where humidity levels are high.
+It is mostly found indoors in kitchens and bathrooms, where humidity levels are high and moisture is found.
 However, who should do the cleanup depends on a number of factors.
 One is the size of the affected area.
 If the mouldy area is less than about 1m² you can handle the job yourself.
-You can simply remove it with over the counter products.
-However, if there has been a lot of water damage, and/or mould growth covers more than 1m², it is advisable to hire a specialist contractor.
+You can simply remove it with over-the-counter products.
+However, if there has been a lot of water damage, and mould growth covers more than 1m², it is advisable to hire a specialist contractor.

 The following measures can help:

 During humid months, use an air conditioner or a dehumidifier.